You can work part-time and still get disability benefits. However, your eligibility largely depends on how much you make while working.

 Disability lawyers keep a close eye on the SSA’s income requirements.
 They can help you figure out if you qualify for benefits based on your income level.

 What if I’m Self-Employed?
 Can I Still Receive Disability Benefits?

 For those who earn income through self-employment, the rules become more complicated.
 This could apply to anyone who generates income through:

-If you want to apply for disability benefits as a self-employed individual, you still cannot make more than the SSA’s income limits.
-Yet, proving your income when applying for benefits can quickly get confusing.
+If you want to apply for Disability benefits as a self-employed individual, you still cannot make more than the SSA’s income limits.
+Social Security may also look at how much time you spend doing your job even if your income is below the limit.
+So, proving your income when applying for benefits can quickly get confusing.

 Our Social Security Disability lawyers can assess the information you need and check your application for completion and accuracy.